TL;DR - Quick Summary

 Why: Because saving on everyday stuff adds up.

-How: I stacked cashback offers while tracking my spending with Monarch Money.
+How: I stacked cashback offers while tracking my spending with an automated budgeting system like Monarch Money .

 1. Rakuten